easystats/easystats/README.md

 Package version numbers indicate following:
 `MAJOR.MINOR.PATCH.DEVELOPMENT`.
-As long as packages are in a more or less rapidly developing and changig state, the **major** version number is typically `0`.
+As long as packages are in a more or less rapidly developing and changing state, the **major** version number is typically `0` (until we are out of alpha phase, users should be prepared to see breaking changes - although we try to avoid them as much as possible - and functions or arguments that are renamed or moved to other packages).
 Once we think we will have a stable base that will likely not change dramatically or soon, the major version number will be set to `1`, and increased for following major changes that probably break the current API.
 When new features are added or (re)moved, we